Charles Bronson (prisoner): Early life

-1974–1989
+1974–1987

-Bronson was convicted of armed robbery in 1974, aged twenty-two, and sentenced to seven years imprisonment.
-He was sent to Walton Gaol, and soon ended up on the punishment block after attacking two prisoners without being provoked.
+Bronson was convicted of armed robbery in 1974, aged twenty two, and sentenced to seven years imprisonment.
+He was sent to Walton Gaol, and soon ended up in the punishment block after attacking two prisoners without being provoked.
 He was transferred to Hull in 1975.
 After refusing prison work, he smashed up a workshop after an altercation with a prison officer, and was sent to the punishment block.
-He was also injected with the sedative chlorpromazine (which made him violently ill), and six months were added to his sentence.
-After recovering he continued to prove a highly challenging inmate, and was repeatedly placed in solitary confinement (isolation) for several months.
+He was injected with the sedative chlorpromazine, which made him violently ill, and six months were added to his sentence.

+After recovering, he continued to prove a highly challenging inmate, and was repeatedly placed in solitary confinement for several months.
 He attacked fellow prisoner John Henry Gallagher with a glass jug, and was charged with grievous bodily harm.
-(Charges were later dropped to unlawful wounding, and he was convicted.
-Nine months were added to his sentence.)
+The charges were later dropped to unlawful wounding, and he was convicted.
+Nine months were added to his sentence.
 He was transferred to Armley Gaol.

 Peterson found that his reputation as a violent and highly dangerous inmate preceded him.
-During 1975 to 1977, he was switched between Armley, Wakefield, Parkhurst, and Walton prisons; he was taken from Yorkshire to London chained to the floor of a prison van.
+During 1975 to 1977, he was switched between Armley, Wakefield, Parkhurst, and Walton prisons.
+He was taken from Yorkshire to London chained to the floor of a prison van.
 Kept in solitary confinement, he began a fitness programme.
 He continued to attack other convicts and damage prison property.
 While recovering in solitary from a beating given to him for punching two prison officers, Bronson was handed the divorce papers filed by his wife.